alicevillar/ltsm_petrobras/README.md

 ## 1. Overview

-This project uses Keras Long Short-Term Memory (LSTM) Model to Predict Stock Prices.
-LSTMs are very powerful in sequence prediction problems because they're able to store past information.
-This is important here because the previous price of a stock is crucial in predicting its future price.

 The purpose of this project was to get started forecasting time series with LSTM models.
 I used a tutorial from [Derrick Mwiti]( https://www.kdnuggets.com/2018/11/keras-long-short-term-memory-lstm-model-predict-stock-prices.html), but I customized my model differently.
 I still have to create different versions and improve the results.
 Stock market data is a great choice for this kind of study because it’s quite regular and widely available to everyone.

+In this project I use Keras Long Short-Term Memory (LSTM) Model to Predict Petrobras Stock Prices.
+LSTMs are very powerful in sequence prediction problems because they're able to store past information.
+This is important here because the previous price of a stock is crucial in predicting its future price.

 ## 2. Quick Start
 [Checkout](https://nbviewer.jupyter.org/github/alicevillar/stock_market_prediction_lstm/blob/main/Untitled.ipynb) a static version of the notebook with Jupyter NBViewer from the comfort of your web browser.